humdrum-tools/humdrum-documentation/tool/correl/index.md

 consists of a single spine (labelled ` **input)` containing mixed alphabetic and numerical values.
 (This input file is shown below as the left-most column.)
 The template file consists of the numerical sequence:
-1, 2, 3 \-- mixed with the letters a, b, c.
+1, 2, 3 &mdash; mixed with the letters a, b, c.
 (This file is shown as the middle column below.)
 Note that the non-numeric characters in both the input and template files have no influence on the operation of **correl.** The third (output) spine is produced by the following